Belize Ripper: Investigation

 The killings caused widespread panic in the tiny nation, with a national curfew imposed and guards posted at school.
 In the months following the last murder, several incidents were reported of a man driving a red car and wearing a stocking mask who unsuccessfully attempted to attack and kidnap young girls in Belize City.
 The assailant was never located.
 In 2000, pathologist Dr. Mario Estradabran announced a harrowing revelation: prior to being brutally murdered, all of the girls were plied with alcohol and drugs, as well as being tortured.
 The Ripper had used the same instrument in all five cases, and judging by the precision of the cuts made on the bodies, it is assumed that he either has a medical background or at the very least access to surgical utilities.
 Authorities also believed that there's a possibility that there might be more than one person involved.
 At present, no new leads have been reported, and the Belize Ripper murders are considered the country's greatest cold case.

+In 2022, the Belize National Forensic Science Service opened a laboratory dedicated to solving the country's cold cases.
+During an interview with the director of the organization, a reporter confirmed that the evidence relating to the Belize Ripper murders still has usable DNA and it will be scanned.

 Suspects

 Michael Williams

-The only person to be charged in any of the killings was a Belize City automechanic by the name of Michael Williams, who was a neighbor of victim Jackie Malic.
-At the time of her murder, the then-40-year-old Williams was seen offering a ride to Jackie and her sister Adelma, but both declined.
-After she disappeared, the police questioned Michael and released him, but after her body was found, he was rearrested and charged with the killing.
+The only person charged in any of the killings was a Belize City auto mechanic by the name of Michael Williams, who was a neighbor of victim Jackie Malic.
+At the time of her murder, the 40-year-old Williams was seen offering a ride to Jackie and her sister Adelma, who both declined.
+After Jackie disappeared, the police questioned Michael and released him.
+He was rearrested and charged with murdering Jackie after her body was discovered.
 While in jail, Williams was also accused of raping a 13-year-old girl a decade prior.

-The authorities' hopes about his guilt were dashed when not long after, Wills disappeared while Williams was still in custody.
-This, coupled with alibis provided by his clients and a police officer, as well as insufficient evidence, leads to his exoneration for the crimes.
+Police began to doubt that Williams was the culprit when the victim Erica Wills disappeared while Williams was still in custody.
+Additionally, Williams had alibis from his clients and a police officer, and there was no other evidence tying him to the crimes which led to his exoneration.